An open understory of saw palmetto and oaks characterize this hardwood hammock

 Split Oak Forest is bordered by Lake Hart to the north and Lake Mary Jane to the northeast.
-The wetland fringes of both lakes are habitat for a large number grasses, wild flowers, and shrubs.
+The wetland fringes of both lakes are habitat for a large number of grasses, wildflowers and shrubs.
 The area also includes cypress swamps and wet prairies, which are seasonally flooded transitional areas between freshwater marshes and pine flatwoods.

-Prescribed burns are one of the chief management tools for this area.
+The management goal on the area is to restore and maintain the habitats critical to the long-term benefit of state and federally listed upland species, particularly the gopher tortoise.
+Prescribed burns are one of the chief management tools used on this area.
 Fire is crucial to maintain the longleaf pine/wiregrass ecosystem.
 Numerous protected species, including the gopher tortoise and Sherman's fox squirrel, make their homes in this fire dependent habitat.
-Prescribed burns are used to reduce fuel loads of pine needles and oak leaves, to return valuable nutrients to the soils, and also to keep understory hardwoods at bay.
+Prescribed burns reduce fuel loads of pine needles and oak leaves, return valuable nutrients to the soils, and keep understory hardwoods at bay.
 Curtailing understory and midstory hardwood growth in longleaf pine habitat is crucial to maintaining the open landscape that is necessary for the species that depend on this natural community to thrive.